madooei/simple-logger/packages/simple-logger/README.md

 14. **Add async logging support** - Non-blocking log operations for high-throughput scenarios

 15. **Add log rotation/management** - File size limits, cleanup policies

+## Extending Log Levels

+If you need more granular logging, fork this repository and adjust the source
+code:

+1. **Add your levels** in `src/types.ts` by extending the `LogLevel` union in the order of lowest to highest priority.
+2. **Update `shouldLog`** in `src/index.ts` so the `levels` array reflects your new hierarchy.
+3. **Create logger methods** for each level in `Logger` and `LoggerImpl`.
+4. Update tests and docs to describe the additional levels.

+With these changes you can introduce higher or lower priority levels as needed.